Angel-nin/To-Do-Roulette/README.md

   This project aims to help indecisive people to decide on which chore/schoolwork they should do first

 ## Project Objectives
-  The objective of this project is to make a to-do shuffler that helps users to complete their tasks successfully by using randomness into task management.
-This project aims to allow users to input their tasks and shuffle them to help the user decide which ones to do first.
-Overall, this project aims to improve task completion rates, reduce stress in deciding in a fun and stress-free way.
+  This project aims to help indecisive users make decisions by allowing them to set deadlines and track their progress.
+It encourages users to finish tasks slowly but surely so their work does not pile up.
+Overall, the project seeks to improve task completion, reduce the stress of decision-making, and make prioritizing tasks more fun and effortless.

 ## Features
   - Enter task name
   - Enter due date of the task
   - Oraganizes the tasks under a specific category (maximum of 5 categories)
   - Shuffles the tasks
-  - Marks the task green when done
+  - Marks the task green when done and red if overdue
   - Organizes the tasks in a calendar

 ## How to Run the Program